Best Trap Bars

-The trap bar is one very beneficial piece of equipment to have in your home gym.
+The trap bar - or hex bar - is one very beneficial piece of equipment to have in your home gym.
 But in my experience, even though a lot of people want to get a trap bar, it’s usually one of the last pieces of equipment they get – and that’s for those who do eventually get around to buying one for themselves.

 If you’re still wondering whether you need a trap bar or not, the answer is yes, you do need one.
 These babies are incredibly versatile and aren't too rough on your budget.